 Left students protest against Mamata for meeting Modi

-Left students on Saturday protested against West Bengal Chief Minister Mamata Banerjee's meeting with Prime Minister Narendra Modi at the Raj Bhavan.
-The students, chanting 'Azadi' and 'Shame shame' broke three barricades put up near the stage of the Trinamool Chhatra Parishad's sit-in at Rani Rashmoni Avenue and demanded explanation from Banerjee for meeting Modi, who they said is behind CAA and NRC.
+"I am the only leader who met Narendra Modi and told him that the CAA, NRC and NPR cannot be implemented.
+We have been protesting from day one against CAA.
+The issue before both of us (TMCP and Left students' unions) is the same, so please don't deviate from it.
+"I request you all to protest in a democratic way ...

+We should fight the anti-CAA battle together.
+We are fighting on the same issue," she told the Left students unions.
+She also asked the TMCP students, who were separated by a barricade put up by police, to remain calm and not retaliate.

-Banerjee rushed to the stage and tried to pacify the protesting students.
-The TMCP students raised counter slogans chanting 'Bande Mataram' and 'Down with BJP and its cohorts'.
+Banerjee was seen sitting on the dais surrounded by security guards and TMCP students raised counter slogans chanting 'Bande Mataram' and 'Down with BJP and its cohorts'.
+A senior Kolkata Police Police officer said Banerjee is still present at the sit-in venue and officers and extra policemen are present there.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)